 Yes!
 Almost all of our farmers and producers accept credit cards, and some prefer it to cash.
 It’s best to check with individual vendors before making a purchase.

 - Can I bring my dog to the markets?

-*Please note: during COVID-19, NO PETS are allowed in the market.*
+Unfortunately during the COVID-19 pandemic, NO PETS are allowed in the market.